hippyhippoyah/RagChatbotFactory/README.md

 # RAG Chatbot Factory

-A powerful tool for generating chatbot using Retrieval Augmented Generation from pinecone.
+A tool for generating chatbot using Retrieval Augmented Generation from pinecone.
 Containerized and auto-deployment to aws with terraform.

 ## Overview